alukach/ZipStream/README.md

 # ZipStream Service

 A microservice to build and stream dynamically zipped bundles of remote files.
 The service does not store files, rather it stores references to files which it can stream in a zipped package to users.
 Designed to be backend-swappable, it is capable of working with just about any database and any filestore.
-It aims to be fast, have a low memory footprint, and to support a tens-of-thousands of concurrent connections <sup>[[citation needed]](https://github.com/Cadasta/ZipStream/issues/8)</sup>.
+It aims to be fast, have a low memory footprint, and to support tens-of-thousands of concurrent connections <sup>[[citation needed]](https://github.com/Cadasta/ZipStream/issues/8)</sup>.

 ## Use case